Tie a Yellow Ribbon Round the Ole Oak Tree

 "Tie a Yellow Ribbon Round the Ole Oak Tree" is a song recorded by Tony Orlando and Dawn.

 It was written by Irwin Levine and L. Russell Brown and produced by Hank Medress and Dave Appell, with Motown/Stax backing vocalist Telma Hopkins, Joyce Vincent Wilson and her sister Pamela Vincent on backing vocals.
 It was a worldwide hit for the group in 1973.

 The single reached the top 10 in ten countries, in eight of which it topped the charts.
-It reached number one on both the US and UK charts for four weeks in April 1973, number one on the Australian chart for seven weeks from May to July 1973 and number one on the New Zealand chart for ten weeks from June to August 1973.
+It reached No.1 on both the US and UK charts for four weeks in April 1973, No.1 on the Australian chart for seven weeks from May to July 1973 and No.1 on the New Zealand chart for ten weeks from June to August 1973.
 It was the top-selling single in 1973 in both the US and UK.

 In 2008, Billboard ranked the song as the 37th biggest song of all time in its issue celebrating the 50th anniversary of the Hot 100.
-For the 60th anniversary in 2018, the song still ranked in the top 50, at number 46.
-This song is the origin of the yellow color of the Liberal Party of Cory Aquino, the party that ousted the Marcos dictatorship in the People Power Revolution of 1986.
+For the 60th anniversary in 2018, the song still ranked in the top 50, at No.46.
+This song is the origin of the yellow color of the Liberal Party, which is the party that ousted the Marcos dictatorship in the People Power Revolution of 1986.

 Synopsis

-The song is told from the point of view of someone who has "done his time" in prison: "Now I've got to know what is and isn't mine" and is uncertain whether his girlfriend will welcome him home: "I'm really still in prison and my love, she holds the key".
+The song is told from the point of view of someone who has "done his time" in prison: "Now I've got to know what is and isn't mine".
+He is returning home on a bus, and is uncertain whether his girlfriend will welcome him: "I'm really still in prison and my love, she holds the key".

-He writes to his love, asking her to tie a yellow ribbon around the "ole oak tree" in front of the house (which the bus will pass by) if she wants him to return to her life; if he does not see such a ribbon, he will remain on the bus (taking that to mean he is unwelcome) and understand her reasons ("put the blame on me").
+He writes to his love, asking her to tie a yellow ribbon around the "ole oak tree" in front of the house if she wants him to return to her life; if he does not see such a ribbon, he will remain on the bus and understand her reasons ("put the blame on me").
 He is afraid to look himself, fearful of not seeing anything, and asks the bus driver to check.

-To his amazement, the entire bus cheers the response - there are 100 yellow ribbons around the tree, a sign he is more than welcome.
+The entire bus cheers the response - there are 100 yellow ribbons around the tree, a sign that he is welcome.